-In the second installment of our financial statement series where we’re addressing the balance sheet, the income statement, and the cash flow statement and the inter-relationship between the three statements, we’re talking about income statements.
+In the second installment of our financial statement series where we address the balance sheet, income statement, and cash flow statement and the inter-relationship between the three statements, we’re talking about income statements.

 An income statement, alongside your balance sheet and cash flow statement, gives you a good idea and understanding of how your business is doing financially.
 Your income statement will show your company’s income and expenditures, whilst also showing whether you’re making a profit or a loss during any given period.